NNDB

 When Arlen Specter was a young lawyer, he was appointed as assistant counsel to the Warren Commission, the government body investigating the assassination of President John F. Kennedy.
 There was only one way the evidence could show that Lee Harvey Oswald had acted alone in killing Kennedy, and that was Specter's "magic bullet" theory.

 In short, Specter's theory was that one bullet, fired from Oswald's gun on the sixth floor of the Texas School Book Depository Building, hit Kennedy in the back, then ricocheted up and exited from the front of Kennedy's throat, then entered Texas Governor John Connally's back, shattering five inches of his rib bone, then exited through Connally's chest and struck his right wrist, shattering the radius bone, and then embedded itself in Connally's thigh.
-If Oswald had no accomplices, then the bullet would have to be the same one that subsequently loosened itself and fell out of Connally's body as he lay in a stretcher on the way to the hospital.
+If Oswald had no accomplices, then this bullet would have to be the same bullet that subsequently loosened itself and fell out of Connally's body as he lay in a stretcher on the way to the hospital.
 And that bullet was pristine, as unsmudged and undented as a bullet that had never been fired.
 This was Arlen Specter's theory.
 It proved conclusively that Oswald acted alone, and that there was no conspiracy to kill Kennedy.

 At the time, Specter was a registered Democrat, and he had been friendly with John and Robert F. Kennedy.
 But a few months after the Warren Commission announced its findings, he switched parties, and ran for District Attorney of Philadelphia as a Republican.
-He won, and held that job for eight years, then worked as a lawyer until he was elected to the U.S. Senate in 1980, where he's been ever since.
-He's generally a fiscal/economic conservative and social moderate.
-He wrote the Armed Career Criminal Act, which has meant long prison terms for criminals who repeatedly use guns in their crimes.
-He also wrote the Terrorist Prosecution Act, which gives U.S. courts jurisdiction in cases of terrorism against Americans, no matter where the terrorism takes place.
-Specter's cross-examination of Anita Hill made great television, during the hearings on Clarence Thomas's appointment to the Supreme Court.
-She had accused Thomas of sexual harassment, but Specter clearly didn't buy it.
+He won, and held that job for eight years, then worked as a lawyer until he was elected to the U.S. Senate in 1980, where sat for the next three decades.

 Father: Harry Specter (tailor and junkyard owner)